A series of policies to support electric vehicle users in Norway

 Policy proposals for the transition roadmap to electric vehicles in Vietnam

-Furthermore, policies such as free registration and reduced import tax for electric vehicles, and an expanded charging station system also make this vehicle line more attractive to consumers.
+Furthermore, policies such as free registration and reduced import tax for electric vehicles, and expanded investment in charging stations also make this vehicle line more attractive to consumers.

-However, the transition to electric mobility is a complex process that encompasses a multi-sector ecosystem focused on developing electric public transport including: promoting EV supply and production, incentivizing EV demand, deploying an EV charging network, preparing the electricity sector to adapt to EV charging, and building the necessary skill sets for workers.
+However, the transition to electric vehicles is a complex process, encompassing a multi-sector ecosystem focused on the development of electric public transport including: promoting EV supply and production, incentivizing EV demand, deploying EV charging station networks, preparing the electricity sector to adapt to EV charging, and building the necessary skill sets for workers.

-To achieve the goals set out in Decision 876 regarding the transition of the road transport sector to electric public transport using electric vehicles, the World Bank (WB) report “Vietnam: Proposals for a national roadmap and action plan for the transition to electric vehicles” also makes a series of recommendations to the Vietnamese Government.
+To achieve the goals set out in Decision 876 regarding the conversion of the road transport sector to electric public transport using electric vehicles, the report “Vietnam: Proposals for a national roadmap and action plan for the transition to electric vehicles” by the World Bank (WB) also makes a series of recommendations to the Vietnamese Government.

-Accordingly, the World Bank believes that an essential first step for the transition is to establish an intergovernmental body to lead and coordinate efforts throughout the transition.
+Accordingly, the WB believes that the essential first step for the transition is to establish an intergovernmental body to lead and coordinate efforts throughout the transition.
 The effectiveness of this intergovernmental body will have a decisive impact on optimizing the speed and costs associated with the transition to electric vehicles.

 For electric cars (passenger cars), an enabling environment needs to be created so that this type of vehicle becomes the preferred choice when most Vietnamese can afford to buy their first car in the next decade.
 The most important policy intervention is to systematically deploy a network of public charging stations for electric cars.